buildpacks/rfcs/text/0000-stack-buildpacks.md

 Under the `[stacks.provides]` table:

-* `any` - a boolean that, when true, indicates that the buildpack can provide all mixins
 * `mixins` - a list of names that match mixins provided by this buildpack, or the `*` representing all mixins.

 ## Build Plan (TOML)